tambatra/Environmental-Monitoring-Android-App/README.md

 # Environmental-Monitoring-Android-App
-This Android App is used to monitor environmental parameters data from remote sensors.
-Parameters includes but not limited to temperature, humidity, air quality, level of Ionizing radiation, ...
+This android app, in combination with the wireless sensor network, is designed to remotly monitor the air quality, the environmental parameters as well as the level of radiation of its surronding area.
+Data is stored in remote server and retrieved later upon request.

 This app communicates with remote server (Raspberry Pi server) which implement a web server (based on Node-Red platform), a database server (InfluxDB) and a MQTT communication server (Mosquito broker).